-It is anticipated that vegetation clearing at Sites 1 through 3 would occur outside of the mid-March to late June short-tailed hawk and swallow-tailed kite nesting seasons to avoid impacts to species protected under the Migratory Bird Treaty Act.
+It is anticipated that vegetation clearing at Sites 1, 2, and 3 would occur outside of the mid-March to late June short-tailed hawk and swallow-tailed kite nesting seasons to avoid impacts to species protected under the Migratory Bird Treaty Act.
 If vegetation clearing occurs within the nesting season, impacted vegetation would be surveyed by a qualified biologist for active nests prior to clearing.
 Active nests would not be disturbed.
+Sites 1, 2, and 3 are located within an area with abundant Florida black bear.
+The developer would implement recommended FFWCC management measures at the selected Action Alternative site to prevent or reduce conflicts with bears resulting from the Proposed Action.